-Different kind of flour absorb different quantities of water.
+Different kinds of flour absorbs different quantities of water.
+The same flour behaves differently each year depending on sunlight and temp for the growing season.
 So never rely on levain recipes.
-They work for the flour the recipe the author used.
-Flours from different countries are diffferent.
-So in all stages the my main rule are:
+They work for the flour, the recipe the author used.
+Flours from different countries are different.
+So in all stages my main rules are:

-- Different kind of flours absorb different quantiities of water
+- Different kinds of flours absorbs different quantities of water

-- adjust quantitites to get the right consistence and humidity!
+- adjust quantities to get the right consistency and humidity!

-- take notes about flourtype, flour and water quantities you use, to be able to adjust and get better result in your next sourdough making.
+- take notes about flour type, flour and water quantities you use, to be able to adjust and get a better result in your next sourdough making.

-The sourdough bread Tom makes, is created in 5 steps I try to explain the reason of:
+With a starter, the sourdough bread that Tom makes, is created in 6 steps.
+I try to explain the reason for here:

 - Make a levain.
-You want to have many bacteria and yeast cells in your dough to get the right acid taste and texture.
-The levain is like a grown up starter culture.
+You want to have many lactobacilli before you let the yeast cells take over in your dough, to get the right acid taste and texture.
+The levain is like a grown-up starter culture.

 - Create the dough.
 You add more flour and water into the levain.

 - Create protein chains by Stretch and folds.
-By stretching and folding, you create a lot of protein chains that makes the bread porous and hold the carbon dioxide created by the yeast cells..
+By stretching and folding, you create a lot of protein chains that make the bread porous and hold the carbon dioxide created by the yeast cells.

 You make 4 Stretch and foldings with 30 minutes rest in between.

-- Fermenting.
-Fermenting is done twice in room temp.
-QKatie in the video below calls the second fermenting “bread basket and final shaping”.
+- Yeast fermentation.
+Fermenting is done twice (5a, 5b) in room temperture (17-27 degrees Celsius).
+QKatie in the video below, calls the second fermenting “breadbasket and final shaping”.
 Yeast cells create carbon dioxide and bubbles.

 - Cutting and Baking

-I use to start with maximal temp under lid 45 minutes ot until get a nice colour and then lower to 175 Celsius for another 45 minutes to get it fully baked.
+I use to start with a maximal temp under the lid 45 minutes or until getting a nice color and then lower to 175 Celsius for another 45 minutes to get it fully baked.

-Katie never tell about when they started the different steps.
+Katie never tell about it when they started the different steps.